jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 I approached this by splitting the problem in two: **BlendMotion** handles pure animation mathematics - skeleton hierarchies, pose blending, bone transformations - with zero engine dependencies. **GameEngine** handles integration - loading assets, managing components, rendering debug visualizations.
 This separation meant I could test BlendMotion independently, swap engines if needed, and reason about each system in isolation.

 The result?
 A system running 4 concurrent state machines with per-bone masking, 2D blend spaces for locomotion, layered upper/lower body animations, and smooth transitions between arbitrary states.
-More importantly: a codebase where adding features doesn't require rewiring the engine, and debugging math doesn't mean wading through rendering code.
+More importantly: a codebase where adding features doesn't require rewiring the engine, and animation bugs stay isolated from rendering code.

 <br>